nixos-asia/website/en/nixify-haskell-01.md

 }
 ```

-Let's break it down!
+Now, let's dissect it.

 ### haskellPackages

-Consult [the official manual](https://nixos.org/manual/nixpkgs/stable/#haskell) to learn more about the Haskell infrastructure in [[nixpkgs]], but for the purpose of our blog post it is suffice to know that:
+For more insights into Haskell's infrastructure in \[\[nixpkgs\]\], refer to the [official manual](https://nixos.org/manual/nixpkgs/stable/#haskell), but here's what you need to know for our purposes:

-- `pkgs.haskellPackages` is an attribute set that contains all Haskell packages maintained within `nixpkgs`.
+- `pkgs.haskellPackages` is an attribute set containing all Haskell packages within `nixpkgs`.
-  - They are built, in part, from Stackage but also Hackage.
-- Since our local package (`todo-app`) is not already included in `pkgs.haskellPackages`, we need to manually add it.
+- As our local package (`todo-app`) isn't included in `pkgs.haskellPackages`, we'll manually add it.
-- Technically, you can use `packages.${system}.default = pkgs.${system}.haskellPackages.callCabal2nix "todo-app" ./. { };` to include the package.
+- Technically, you could include the package using `packages.${system}.default = pkgs.${system}.haskellPackages.callCabal2nix "todo-app" ./. { };`.
 However, adding it to `haskellPackages` consolidates every Haskell package in one place.

-In summary, adding the local package to `pkgs.haskellPackages` centralizes the package management process and simplifies the usage of the package within other flakes.
+In summary, adding the local package to `pkgs.haskellPackages` centralizes package management and simplifies package usage within other flakes.

 >[!tip] Exploring `pkgs.haskellPackages`
 >